apocsenpai/acme-inc-he/README.md

 ## About

 This app is a technical test carried out for a front-end developer at  [Hype Empreendimentos](https://www.linkedin.com/company/hypeempreendimentos/).
 This technical test is an e-commerce project in which products are generated randomly based on a list of verbs and adjectives, without repeating names.
 The data used for the application's operation was stored in LocalStorage to simulate a database.

+The deploy link is available [here](https://acme-inc-he.vercel.app).

 ## Stacks